EliasJadon/Continuous-Deformation-Based-Panelization-For-Design-Rationalization-App/README.md

 3. init auxiliary variables
    1. Plane - It's always initialized to the face normals
    1. Sphere - we use minus normal method, but the radius varies (it's fixed for all faces)
-   2. Cylinder - we supply an `.obj` file that conatains the auxiliary variables init values per face
+   2. Cylinder - we supply an `.off` file that conatains the auxiliary variables init values per face

 Please refer to the following section for description of each parameter.